matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 )
 ```

 The EOA will ensure that the allowance of the `_token` towards the paymaster is set to at least `_minAllowance`.
-The paymaster if free to interpret the `_innerInput` however it wants to.
+The paymaster is free to interpret the `_innerInput` however it wants to.

+If you are developing a paymaster, you *should not* trust the transaction sender to honestly behave (e.g. provide the required allowance with the `approvalBased` flow).
+These flows serve mostly as instructions to EOAs and the requirements should always be double-checked by the paymaster.

+### Testnet paymaster

 ## `aa-signature-checker`